Boise City and Owyhee Stage Road; 1864

 Hillcrest Trolley Loop; Ca 1912-1928

-Boise's trolley system, first established in 1890, became an essential mode of transportation through the early 20th century.
-The city's first trolley line connected downtown Boise's Main Street to the Natatorium on Warm Springs Avenue.
-Over time, the system expanded, with interurban lines connecting Middleton, Star, Eagle, and Nampa to Boise.
+Boise’s trolley system, first established in 1890, became an essential mode of transportation through the early 20th century.
+The city’s first trolley line connected downtown Boise’s Main Street to the Natatorium on Warm Springs Avenue.
+Over time, the system expanded, with interurban lines linking Middleton, Star, Eagle, and Nampa to Boise.
 In 1912, these lines were consolidated into the Interurban Loop, which provided regional service.

 The Hillcrest Trolley Loop, operating as early as 1907, extended service to Boise’s Bench.
-Tracks for the Hillcrest Loop began in South Boise on Chamberlain Street, climbed to the Bench, and proceeded west along Targee Street before heading north on Roosevelt Street—a route aligned with parts of the Hillcrest Neighborhood Association boundary.
-The line then turned north to Emerald Street, skirting the Morris Hill Cemetery, before continuing west to Garden Street.
+Tracks for the Hillcrest Loop began in South Boise on Chamberlain Street, climbed to the Bench, and proceeded west along Targee Street before heading north on Roosevelt Street—a route that aligns with parts of the Hillcrest Neighborhood Association boundary.
+The line then turned north to Emerald Street, skirting Morris Hill Cemetery, before continuing west to Garden Street.
 From there, it rejoined the main line on Fairview Avenue, descending into Garden City.

 While much of the Bench at that time was still covered in sagebrush, the trolley ride itself was a noteworthy experience for residents and visitors alike (The Bench Mirror, 1957a; Historical Map of Boise, 1907).